-For the next four years, the world is celebrating the Centenary of World War I, and once again Africa is not invited to the party.
+The world is celebrating the centenary of World War I, and once again Africa is not invited to the party.

 The story of Africans’ involvement in the Great War is unheard of outside of academia, and thus remains to be told: the tens of thousands of African lives lost at home and abroad, defending the interests of foreign powers and the lives of complete strangers; the forced recruitment of African soldiers to fight Europe’s war, and of African workers to replace the labour force gone to the front; the battles between colonies pitting Africans against each other on their own soil; the reshaping of Africa’s borders and inner workings after the war under new rulers.